-Serve it over rice noodle with lime wedges and you have a very, very tasty meal!
+Serve it over rice noodles with lime wedges and you have a very, very tasty meal!

 - 1 tablespoon of coconut oil

-- 1 red pepper, cut into thin strips 2 inches long
+- 1 red bell pepper cut into thin strips 2 inches long

-- 2 tablespoons of Thai red curry paste *
+- 2 tablespoons Thai red curry paste *

-- 1 can (14 ounces) regular coconut milk
+- 1 can (14 ounce) full fat coconut milk

 - ½ cup of water